 Main interests

-Against Polarisation (working title) looks at how projects around the world are trying to transcend “us-them” divides through innovative media and communication processes that connect communities and construct more inclusive publics in divided societies.
-The book, for Polity Press, will gather lessons from co-governance institutions, peace-building journalism, public service media, university campuses, deliberative polling exercises, and blueprints for a digital public sphere.
+Fighting Polarisation: Shared Communicative Spaces in Divided Democracies looks at how projects around the world are trying to transcend “us-them” divides through innovative media and communication processes that connect communities and construct more inclusive publics in divided societies.
+It will be published by Polity Press in 2025.

 Academic freedom